illumos/docs/docs/user-guide/debug-systems.md

 multi-threaded dump).
-In this case in order to successfully force a crash dump (if you do not see "dump succeeded")  you should modify your system to perform a non-threaded crash dump by adding the following line to your /etc/system file "set dump_plat_mincpu=0" and then performing a rconfiguration reboot.
+In this case in order to successfully force a crash dump (if you do not see "dump succeeded")  you should modify your system to perform a non-threaded crash dump by adding the following line to your /etc/system file "set dump_plat_mincpu=0" and then performing a reconfiguration reboot.

 #### Forcing a crash dump.